 In the summer comedy of 2015, Kathi desperately searches for a suitable partner to bring to her friend’s wedding that her ex – her great love – will also be attending...
 She ends up falling in love again with the help of a dating site, but not before lots of chaos ensues...

 Anna Maria Sturm is a passionate theatre actor.
-She has played in many of Germany's most renowned theatres, among others, Schauspielhaus Augsburg, Münchner Kammerspielen and in Berlin the Maxim Gorki Theatre and the Volksbühne.
+She has played in many of Germany's most renowned theatres, among others, Schauspielhaus Augsburg, in Berlin at the Maxim Gorki Theatre and the Volksbühne.
+Currently she works at the Munich Kammerspiele- her upcoming show is premiering end of April.

 Fegefeuer in Ingolstadt (Purgatory in Ingolstadt)